Initializing

 hugetlbfs

-(1GiB) memory pages from the Linux kernel for use by Firedancer.
+The hugetlbfs stage is used to reserve huge (2MiB) and gigantic (1GiB) memory pages from the Linux kernel for use by Firedancer.
 See also the kernel documentation of these pages.
 Almost all memory in Firedancer is allocated out of these pages for performance reasons.

-pages available on the entire system is increased in the kernel by increasing /sys/devices/system/node/node0/hugepages/hugepages-1048576kB/nr_hugepages
+This is a two step process.
+First, the number of huge and gigantic pages available on the entire system is increased in the kernel by increasing /sys/devices/system/node/node0/hugepages/hugepages-1048576kB/nr_hugepages until the free_hugepages value is high enough for all the memory needs of the validator.

-Once the pages have been reserved globally in the kernel pool, they are assigned specifically to Firedancer by creating a hugetlbfs
+Once the pages have been reserved globally in the kernel pool, they are assigned specifically to Firedancer by creating a hugetlbfs mount at each of /mnt/.fd/.gigantic/ and /mnt/.fd/.huge for gigantic and huge pages respectively.
+These paths can be configured in the TOML file under the [hugetlbfs] section.
+Lets run it:

 $ sudo fdctl configure init hugetlbfs